 The Color Roan Horse Explained

 Ever seen a horse with a body color mixed with white hairs, but the mane and tail remain solid?
 That’s a color roan horse!
 This unique coat pattern isn’t just beautiful; it’s a fascinating display of equine genetics.
-Let’s dive into what makes roan horses so special.
+Here’s what you need to know about what makes roan horses so special as of April 2026.

 Contents